 The gray uniformity is okay, but this may vary between units.
-The edges of the screen are visibly darker and there's some dirty screen effect.
+The edges of the screen are visibly darker and there's some dirty screen effect in the center.
 However, uniformity is significantly better in dark scenes.

 Update 07/27/2020: We've retested the viewing angle and the 30-degree anomaly is no longer present.
 It was likely affected by an external light source during testing.

 Our unit has outstanding black uniformity, but this may vary between units.
 There's only some faint clouding as well as some blooming around the test cross, but it's otherwise very uniform.

-Decent reflection handling.
-It handles indirect reflections quite well, but not direct reflections, so it's best to avoid placing it in direct sunlight or opposite a bright source of light.
+This TV has an okay reflection handling.
+It performs best in moderately-lit rooms, but it's best to avoid placing it in direct sunlight or opposite a bright source of light.
 If reflection handling is important to you, look into the LG UN7000.

 After calibration, the color accuracy is outstanding.
-There are still some inaccuracies with reds and blues, but white balance is nearly perfect and so is gamma, though dark scenes are still too dark.
-The color temperature is much closer to our target.
+There are still some inaccuracies with reds and blues, but white balance is nearly perfect and so is the gamma, though dark scenes are still too dark.
+The color temperature is much closer to our target of 6500K.

-1080p content looks good and there are no signs of upscaling artifacts.
+1080p content looks good and there aren't any signs of upscaling artifacts.

 This TV uses a BGR subpixel layout, which can affect the way text is rendered when using the TV as a PC monitor.
 You can read about it here.

-Just like the NU6900, the TU7000 can't display a wide color gamut.
+The Samsung TU7000 has an okay color gamut, but it's not considered a wide color gamut for HDR content.
 In 'Movie' mode, the EOTF doesn't follow the input stimulus at all and most scenes are too dark.
 The 'Game' mode EOTF is a little better, but dark scenes are still over-darkened, which is caused by the TV's frame dimming.
 However, increasing Shadow Detail to '5' can dramatically improve dark scene performance, as it seems to disable the TV's frame dimming altogether, resulting in this EOTF.

 The Samsung 7 Series has mediocre color volume.
-It's mostly limited by the color gamut; however, it's able to display dark colors well thanks to its high contrast ratio.
+It's mostly limited by the lack of a wide color gamut; however, it can display dark colors well thanks to its excellent contrast ratio.

-Great gradient handling.
+This TV has great gradient handling.
 Most of the banding happens in the darker shades of gray and green.
-Although enabling Noise Reduction didn't do much to improve the performance on our test pattern, it can help in certain content.
+Although enabling Noise Reduction doesn't do much to improve the performance on our test pattern, it can help in certain content.
 That said, enabling it may cause the loss of some fine details in some scenes.